Epoxycraft

 Specialist epoxies and innovative techniques have enabled boat builders to construct boats which are lighter and tougher than ever before.
 David Johnson looks at the evolution of infusion technology which does so much to reduce the compromises of boatbuilding.
 Large boat/small boat?
 Cruiser/racer?
 Sail boat/motor boat?
 Aluminium/fibreglass?
 (Or wood?
 Or composite?)
 No matter what kind ...
 Strong and light: the evolution of the epoxy infusion revolution More

-TRADE SECRET: Using epoxy to repair barrier coating
+Using epoxy to repair barrier coating

-TRADE SECRET: Using epoxy to repair barrier coating
+Using epoxy to repair barrier coating

 An epoxy barrier coating protects your boat from moisture and gives you a smooth, stable base which will help secure the finishing coat to protect your boat from sun damage when you’re out and about.
 So what’s the best way to restore this coating after it’s been damaged?
 Before starting the application, prepare your surfaces ...
-TRADE SECRET: Using epoxy to repair barrier coating More
+Using epoxy to repair barrier coating More

 TRADE SECRET: Wooden boat repair – repairing localised dry rot with epoxy